 - Potential to earn a larger rate of return on invested capital

-When purchasing real estate with a Self-Directed IRA, in general, all income and gains generated by your pre-tax retirement account investment would generally flow back into the retirement account tax-free.
-Instead of paying tax on the returns of a real estate investment, tax is paid only at a later date, leaving the real estate investment to grow unhindered.
-Generally, Self-Directed IRA real estate investments are usually made when a person is earning higher income and is taxed at a higher tax rate.
-Withdrawals are made from an investment account when a person is earning little or no income and is taxed at a lower rate.
+When purchasing real estate with a Self-Directed IRA, in general, all income and gains your pre-tax retirement account investment generates will typically flow back into the retirement account tax-free.
+Instead of paying tax on the returns of a real estate investment, you pay tax at a later date.
+This allows the real estate investment to grow unhindered.
+You generally make Self-Directed IRA real estate investments when a person earns higher income and is in a higher tax bracket.
+Withdrawals come out of an investment account when a person earns little or no income and has a lower tax rate.

 Types of Real Estate Investments

 Below is a partial list of real estate-related investments that you can make with a Self-Directed IRA LLC:

 - Raw land